 How Much To Charge For Event Planning Services

-When I started my event planning career, I charged an hourly rate ($75 was suitable for the year, start up costs, my location and my experience) and I took a retainer that I used against the time spent on the event.
+When I started my event planning business, I charged an hourly rate ($75 was suitable for the year, start up costs, my location and my experience) and I took a retainer that I used against the time spent on the event.

 When Payments Are Due

 For each event, my intern tracked my hours and sent an invoice to the client at the beginning of each month, which was due at time of receipt.

 4 Things to Consider First